aabramenko/selenium-framework-skeleton/README.md

 Reports will be stored into the "target" folder

-## How to launch using Selenium/Hub and Selenium/Node:
+## How to run tests using Selenium/Hub and Selenium/Node:

 1. Install docker
 2. Install docker-compose